mnot/I-D/web-proxy-desc/draft.md

 # Discovering WPD Files {#discover}

-To facilitate easy configuration of Web proxies, this specification defines a well-known URI
+To facilitate easy configuration of WPD proxies, this specification defines a well-known URI
 {{RFC5785}}.
 Doing so allows a proxy's description to be found with a simple hostname; e.g., "proxy.example.net" or even just "example.net".